CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab09-Gettingstarted.md

 2. **Build and configure an AI agent**: Upload a data file for analysis, define system instructions, and enable the code interpreter tool to perform actions.

-3. **Test and run the agent using a client application**: Interact with the agent by sending prompts, request calculations or visualizations, and review the conversation history to validate its behavior.
+3. **Test and run the agent using a client application**: Interact with the agent by sending prompts, requesting calculations or visualizations, and reviewing the conversation history to validate its behavior.

 ## Pre-requisites